-In South America one of the continent's most ambitious hydroelectric schemes is nearing completion.
+Background: In South America one of the continent's most ambitious hydroelectric schemes is nearing completion.
 It's the Salto Grade project on the Uruguay River, which forms the border between Uruguay and Argentina.

 SYNOPSIS: Planning for the project between Argentina and Uruguay began as far back as 1946, although work did not begin until 1964.